aslisabanci/blog/content/posts/2020-30-05---experience-machine-learning-engineer.md

 ---
-toc: true
-layout: post
-sticky_rank: 2
-image: images/abstract/components.jpg
-title: My experiences as a Machine Learning Engineer
+title: "My experiences as a Machine Learning Engineer"
+date: "2020-30-05T22:12:03.284Z"
+slug: "experience-machinelearning-engineer"
+template: "post"
+draft: false
+category: "Machine Learning Engineering"
+tags:
+  - "machine-learning"
+  - "experience"
-description: In my previous role as a consultant Machine Learning Engineer, I worked on a few different projects and all of them were quite fun in different ways!
+description: "In my previous role as a consultant Machine Learning Engineer, I worked on a few different projects and all of them were quite fun in different ways!"
+socialImage: "/media/abstract/components.jpg"
 ---

 In my previous role as a consultant Machine Learning Engineer, I worked on a few different projects.
 Some of them were in-house; improving our internal workflows by connecting certain components end-to-end or creating a framework to standardize certain parts of our data science projects.
 Others were large scale client projects; building training and inference pipelines for machine learning models, putting them into production or creating an API to serve model predictions to outside consumers.